Communication

 Updated on: December 17 , 2024

 The Allègre Law of 1999 marked a turning point for the higher education and research ecosystem.
-It was both a break with the past...
+It was a break with the past in two ways...

 Water, fertile ground for innovation